rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     Epistemic fusion of optimal *Slater* rankings

-What precise ranking result should we hence adopt? *Kemeny*'s and *Slater*'s optimal ranking rules are furthermore computationally *difficult* problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).
+What precise ranking result should we hence adopt?
+With a complexity of :math:`O(n!)` where *n* is the order of the outranking digraph, *Kemeny*'s and *Slater*'s optimal ranking rules are computationally *difficult* problems and effective ranking results are only computable for small outranking digraphs (< 20 objects).

-More efficient ranking heuristics, like the *Copeland*, the *NetFlows* rules and the *Bachet* rule are therefore needed in practice.
-Let us finally, after these *ranking-by-scoring* strategies, also present two popular *ranking-by-choosing* strategies.
+Efficient *ranking-by-scoring* heuristics, like the *Copeland* and the *NetFlows* rules with a complexity of :math:`O(n^2)` and the randomized *Bachet* rule with a complexity of :math:`O(n^3)`, are therefore needed in practice.

+Let us finally present two popular *ranking-by-choosing* strategies.

 *Kohler*'s ranking-by-choosing rule
 ```````````````````````````````````